Peybro/WikiLinks/README.md

 -   [✅] ~~Remove the small white space between the headline and the icon~~
 -   [💨] ~~Integrate JSX for better source code~~
 -   [✅] ~~Develop for Chromium Brwosers, too~~ just recognized it already does...
--   [🔜] Add support for ather Wikis, e.g. Fanpedia
+-   [🔜] Add support for other Wikis, e.g. Fanpedia

 ## A few more words